bgpfix/bgpipe/README.md

  * IP prefix limits enforcer
  * router control plane firewall (drop, modify, and synthesize BGP messages)

 The vision for bgpipe is to be a powerful *BGP firewall* that transparently secures, enhances, and audits existing BGP speakers.
 The hope is to bolster open source innovation in the closed world of big BGP router vendors.
+See the [RIPE 88 bgpipe talk](https://ripe88.ripe.net/archives/video/1365/) for more background.

 Under the hood, it works as a pipeline of data processing stages that slice and dice streams of BGP messages.
 See [BGPFix docs](https://github.com/bgpfix/bgpfix) for more background.